 Development of SBIC Program

 Established by the United States Congress in 1958 to stimulate long-term investment in American small businesses, the SBIC Program has evolved into a significant factor in financing smaller American businesses.
-Over the years, SBICs have provided over $91 billion of funding to more than 116,000 businesses, including well-known companies such as Apple Computer, Federal Express, Cray Computers, Callaway Golf and Outback Steakhouse.
+From the SBIC Program's inception to December 31, 2018, SBICs have provided approximately $97.6 billion of funding in more than 181,185 financings to businesses,2 including well-known companies such as Amgen, Apple Computer, Costco, Federal Express, Intel, Tesla and Whole Foods.3

 Following the burst of the “technology bubble” in 2002, the Administration decided there no longer was a need for an equity SBIC program and that the existing Participating Securities Program would cause significant losses to SBA.
 Accordingly, SBA decided to terminate the Participating Securities Program and announced that beginning on October 1, 2004, it would not issue commitments to use Participating Securities Leverage or license new SBICs using that Leverage.

 SBA officials continue to emphasize that they believe the Debenture Program is working well and they want to expand it.
 The governing law and regulations for the Debenture Program have undergone several revisions since 1994 that have further streamlined and improved the SBIC Program.
-During the last four years SBA has conducted significant outreach to institutional investors, bank regulators and prospective applicants in order to enlarge the existing Debenture program and to create ways for SBICs to make certain kinds of equity investments without undermining the financial integrity of the Debenture Program.
+SBA has continued its outreach to institutional investors, bank regulators and prospective applicants in order to enlarge the existing Debenture program and to create ways for SBICs to make certain kinds of equity investments without undermining the financial integrity of the Debenture Program.

-As of June 30, 2016,2 there were 315 licensed SBICs with approximately $14.9 billion of private capital and $11.1 billion of outstanding SBA Leverage (of which $11 billion is Debenture Leverage and $130 million is Participating Securities Leverage).
-Of these SBICs: 224 use Debentures; 35 use Participating Securities; 48 do not use Leverage; and eight are specialized SBICs.
+As of June 30, 2019,4 there were 302 licensed SBICs with approximately $16.33 billion of private capital and $11.31 billion of outstanding SBA Leverage (of which $11.26 billion is Debenture Leverage and $5.8 million is Participating Securities Leverage).
+Of these SBICs: 225 use Debentures; 22 use Participating Securities; 49 do not use Leverage; and six are specialized SBICs.

 LMI and Energy Saving Debentures